Aluminum frame and brace scaffolding assembled on a commercial building exterior – Scaffold Exchange

 Adjustable Base Plates

 Screw-type leveling jacks under each frame leg, allowing the system to be leveled on uneven or sloped ground.
-Required under OSHA standards.
+Required under OSHA standards for all supported scaffold systems.

 Platform